The Pacific Northwest boasts a wide diversity of animals, both land based and aquatic, including mammals, reptiles, insects, birds & fish.

-Hi, i am Bud Logan, owner of gohiking.ca, its a web site my boys, Robert and Forrest, and i have been building to showcase the natural wonders of the Pacific Northwest.
-This is the most beautiful area in the world, mountains that spring from the sea and go straight to the sky, rivers, lakes and waterfalls that can rival any and beaches of soft white sand that quite often, you are the only ones there.
+Hi, l am Bud Logan, owner of gohiking.ca, its a web site my boys, Robert and Forrest, and l have been building to showcase the natural wonders of the BC coastal region.
+This is the most beautiful area in the world, with mountains that spring from the sea and go straight to the sky, rivers, lakes and waterfalls that can rival any and beaches of soft white sand that quite often, you are the only ones there.

 There is something very calming about walking along an estuary or mountain trail, on the lookout for birds.
 My family and l have always enjoyed birding and hiking – good for your health and feeds your soul.